 After I published my first Amazon bestseller (back in November 2015), folks kept asking me how I did it.
 I found myself explaining the exact same steps over and again.
 Which is why I decided to create this guide.

-Warning – this is a long read.
+Warning – this self-publishing guide is a long read.
 It covers EVERYTHING you need to write, publish and launch a bestselling nonfiction book.
 It’s the same system I’ve used to publish five titles and reach over 10,000 readers.

 If you’d like a summary of all the action steps plus some bonus goodies, check out the “Zero To Bestseller” workbook.
 It summarizes my step-by-step system and gives you action items so you can get your book done and published in the next 90 days.